 Crunch, munch, it sounds like you’re enjoying that.
-Noisy food in a cubicle, even chewing food can disturb coworkers.
+Noisy food when eating at your desk, even chewing food can disturb coworkers.
 It’s bad enough to have loud talkers without loud eaters.
 Try to close your mouth when you munch.
 Nachos and carrots are especially noisy.
 It might feel like you are working in a mouse maze but it shouldn’t sound like it.
 Speaking of mice, what about cheese?

 Off the menu is anything that permeates the office especially when microwaved.
 The list can include:

-If you eat at your desk, keep some wipes nearby and tidy up afterwards.
-Your workspace is part of your brand and shouldn’t look like a fast food waste bin.
-Just as important is to dispose of any wrappers or leftovers in a trash can as far from workspaces as possible.
+If eating at your desk, keep some wipes nearby and tidy up afterwards.
+Your work space is part of your brand and shouldn’t look like a fast food waste bin.
+Just as important is to dispose of any wrappers or leftovers in a trash can as far from work spaces as possible.
 Lead by example.